LeonisX/yoda-stories-translation-tool/documents/comparison-demo.md

 ![](images/zones/demo/316.png)

-Небольшое изменение проверки - убрано условие `tile-at-is: 444 4 3 1 12346`. Зачем?
-Shield Generator же есть на карте.
+Small check change - removed the `tile-at-is: 444 4 3 1 12346` condition.
+What for?
+The Shield Generator is on the map.
-Если эта проверка успешная, то далее Люк говорит: "Hey! that's the ship's shield generator over there...
-If I could disable the thing, it might cause a distraction..."
+If this check succeeds, Luke then says, `"Hey! that's the ship's shield generator over there...
+If I could disable the thing, it might cause a distraction..."`

 ![](images/tiles/demo/0444.png)